-The trial balance highlights a well known advantage of the double entry system—built in error checking.
+The trial balance highlights a well-known advantage of the double entry system—built-in error checking.

 - The trial balance can still overlook other kinds of accounting errors.
 It will not detect, for instance, transactions that should have been posted but were not.
-For more on these kinds of errors, see Finding Errors, below.
+For more on these kinds of mistakes, see Finding Errors, below.

 Total Debits Must Equal Total Credits

 The debit and credit totals in the trial balance must match to build the new Income statement and Balance sheet correctly.
 Also, they must unearth and correct other material errors underlying the account balances during the trial balance period, as well.
 Also, they must find and fix other material errors underlying the account balances during the trial balance period, as well.